akosanovic/quoteMachine/README.md

 # Quote Machine
 Project in progress.

-Creating new quote click next.
+To create new quote click next.

 Currently only Programers Quotes API used.